Drought Tolerant Tropicalized

-One kilogram commercial feed cost livestock farmers fifty shillings.
-It is equivalent to four kilograms of tropicalized sugar beet fodder that costs four shillings to grow.
-Sugar beet fodder saves farmers 90% on costs and increases milk yield and income by up to 60%.
+One kg. commercial feed cost livestock farmers 65/-.
+It is equivalent to 5 kgs of tropicalized feedbeet that costs a farmer 10/- to grow.
+Feedbeet saves farmers 90% on costs and increases milk yield, or weight gain by up to 60%.

 ARE YOU GETTING VALUE FOR YOUR MONEY FROM COMMERCIAL FEED?

 Dairy farmers reduce feed costs, increase their milk yield and incomes by growing and feeding dairy cows with high energy sugar beet fodder.

 As a pig farmer you want to reduce your feed costs and increase live weight by growing high-energy, tropicalized and drought tolerant sugar beet fodder.
 We want to team up with you to make sure you succeed.

 Boost your pig performance with sugar beet fodder.

 Increase your goat milk and sheep live weight by feeding sugar beet fodder

 IRDA is training Somalia farmers to grow & store sugar beet for livestock.
 Mitigating drought & creating sustainable wealth.